-Brain Chase - Globe of MagellanDesigning a mechanical buried treasure
+Brain Chase – The Globe of Magellan

 Six weeks of reading, science, and math are perfectly blended into a series of animated episodes that take children on a virtual, global treasure hunt.
 What is not virtual, however, is the treasure.
 Brain Chase buries a real treasure in a far corner of the world where it waits for a smart, hard working kid to solve the riddles and find its location.
 And Sisu gets to make the treasure.

 In April of 2014, The Globe of Magellan was buried under a rose bush in the tiny town of Llivia Spain.
-Llivia is a spanish enclave located entirely within France.
+Llivia is a Spanish enclave located entirely within France.
 At the end of the summer, two boys from Austin, Texas had solved the clues and found the treasure.
 Here is their story.